depositar/ckanext-data-depositario/doc_en/user-guide.rst

 * Go to the dataset's page.
 You can find it by entering the title in the search box on any page.

-* Select the "Groups" tab in the dataset's page.
+* Select the "Topics" tab in the dataset's page.

     .. image:: /images/addGroup1.jpg

-+ Select an existing group and select the "Add to group" button.
++ Select an existing topic and select the "Add to topic" button.

     .. image:: /images/addGroup2.jpg